ankane/pgsync/README.md

 gem install pgsync
 ```

 This will give you the `pgsync` command.
+If installation fails, you may need to install [dependencies](#dependencies).

 In your project directory, run: